 3 large eggs – use divided

 1 ¼ cup grated parmesan cheese – use divided (optional, omit for dairy free)

 ¼ cup water

 Heat 2 tablespoons olive oil in a large skillet over medium-high.
 Add the onions and cook until they start to soften, about 2 minutes.
 Add the garlic, cook for 30 seconds, stirring.
 Add the sliced pepper and mushrooms and cook until the mushrooms have released their liquid and the vegetables are starting to brown, about 8 minutes.
 Add the wine and cook, stirring, until it has all evaporated.
 Add the salt, pepper, pasta sauce and chicken and heat through.

-In a mixing bowl combine the Focaccia Mix with the remaining 2 tablespoons of olive oil, 2 eggs, 1 cup grated cheese if using and the water.
+In a mixing bowl, combine the Focaccia Mix with the remaining 2 tablespoons of olive oil, 2 eggs, 1 cup grated cheese (if using) and the water.
 Stir with a fork to combine.
-The mixture will look crumbly, that’s ok.
+The mixture will look crumbly; that’s okay.
 Turn the mixture out onto a clean work surface and knead until the mixture comes together into a smooth dough.
 Roll out to about ¼ inch thick.
 Using the ramekins you are going to bake the pot pies in as a guide, cut out 6 circles the size of the top of the ramekin.
-If you need to reform the dough and re-roll, that’s fine.
+If you need to re-form the dough and re-roll, that’s fine.